 The Friends of Savary kicked off the fundraising by collectively contributing $1.8 million.
 Working together, the Friends of Savary and SILT led the Save the Heart of Savary campaign to raise the rest.

-The funds would go to the Nature Trust of BC,who would then purchase the Sahlin Family’s 50% interest and manage the land in perpetuity.
+The funds would go to the Nature Trust of BC, who purchased the Sahlin Family’s 50% interest and will manage the land in perpetuity.

 It was a tall order, but it became clear early in the campaign that Savary Islanders were ready to step up.
 Liz Webster, Executive Director of SILT, led our fundraising efforts and she was astounded at the response.
 People who love this island understood what was at stake and gave without hesitation.